 Rebecca, otherwise known as Becca, has called DFW home for most of her life.
 She was raised in Plano where she attended Prestonwood Christian Academy before pursuing her Bachelor's Degree in Psychology at Baylor University in Waco, Texas.
 She then returned home to attend Dallas Baptist University where she obtained her Master's Degree in Counseling.

 Becca began her career at Baylor University studying the mind-body relationship.
 She went on to implement a Positive Psychology Program at the Veterans Affairs (VA) Hospital in Waco.
 In graduate school, she provided treatment to children and teens age 6-17 with emphasis on developing social skills and healthy emotional expression.
 After completing her studies, she began work at University Behavioral Health Hospital (UBH) in Denton where she became the Lead Therapist for the Adolescent Program.
-At UBH, she provided group, individual, and family therapy addressing acute care needs of the adolescent population age 13-17.
-Becca eventually went on to work on the adult unit at UBH where she provided therapy focused on depression, anxiety, and mood disorders.
+At UBH, she provided group and individual therapy focused on depression, anxiety, trauma, and mood disorders.
 She also provided care on the adult, PICU, substance abuse, and trauma units.
 Becca developed a wide range of experience treating acute needs such as suicidal thoughts and self-harm behavior.
 Additionally, she conducted family therapy specializing in complex and conflicted family dynamics.

 In her personal time, Becca enjoys practicing photography, traveling anywhere with cool weather, trying new food, and cooking.
 She loves spending time with her husband and two rescue pets, a cat named Thor and a German Shepherd named Rebel.